pkijowska/projects-studying-etc/calendo/README.md

-# Inspired by:
+# Pure react calendar, without using libraries:
 Saw this challenge somewhere on github... https://github.com/Jobsity/ReactChallenge As a todo list is a common interview task I decided to take it to another level and create a calendar where you can add a new event and see the monthly snapshot of a todo list.
+The goal was not to use any libraries such as momentjs and using js date object.

 #### Plan